How to Make Bouquet of Flowers Like a Pro

 Choosing and Tying the Perfect Ribbon

-- Color Harmony: Match a color from your blooms or go with a beautiful neutral like cream or soft gray.
+- Color harmony: Pull a color from your blooms, or choose a neutral like cream.

 Common Bouquet Mistakes and How to Fix Them